 What do I do all day – what activities are there?

 None – that is the point.
 Most people’s lives are filled with constant activity and the need to constantly be doing things.
 PurePods are the opposite – you are allowed a couple of days now and then to just relax and do nothing.
 Just breathe deeply, take time to reflect and experience nature at nature’s pace.

 Some properties have marked and mapped tracks for you to follow to experience the unique local features.

 Will the glass break?

 The PurePod is made out of toughened glass – laminated on the floor and deck, double-glazed for doors, windows and ceilings.
 Glass does break – but in that unlikely event it will shatter like a windscreen meaning no personal safety issues for you.
-(We’ve tested the glass by dropping 10kg weights on it without any breakages, but it still pays to be careful not to drop your wine or beer bottles!
+We’ve tested the glass by dropping 10kg weights on it without any breakages, but it still pays to be careful not to drop your wine or beer bottles!